Skip to content

 DB engine maintenance

-Upgrades to the database engine level require downtime.
-Even if your RDS DB instance uses a Multi-AZ deployment, both the primary and standby DB instances upgrade at the same time.
-This causes downtime until the upgrade completes, and the duration of the downtime varies based on the size of your DB instance.
-For more information, check the documentation for your DB engine in Upgrading a DB instance engine version.
+Upgrades to your database engine version require downtime.
+Even when your RDS DB instance uses a Multi-AZ deployment, both the primary and standby DB instances upgrade simultaneously.
+Downtime occurs until the upgrade completes.
+The duration of the downtime varies based on the size of your DB instance.

 Related information

-Using a read replica to reduce downtime when upgrading a MySQL database
+Using a read replica to reduce downtime when upgrading an RDS for MySQL database

 What happens to Amazon RDS and Amazon Redshift queries that are running during a maintenance window?